Emurasoft/excel-csv-import-help/en.md

 - Click Import CSV to start importing using the above options
 - If the current worksheet is blank, the imported data is added the the current worksheet, otherwise the data is added to a new worksheet

-6. Save options toggle

-- If Save options is on, all Import CSV and Export CSV options are saved automatically

 ## Export CSV

 The Export CSV pane contains options for exporting the current worksheet to CSV.